DZD-eV-Diabetes-Research/dict2graph/dict2graph_docs/use_transformers.md

 ## Order matters!

 The sequence of your transformers matters.
-Any transformation is passed to the next transformator.
+Any transformation is passed to the next transformer.

 Lets compare to very similar code snippets.
-The only differentce will be the sequence of our transformators.
+The only differentce will be the sequence of our transformers.

 ```python
 from neo4j import GraphDatabase